devsisters/DQN-tensorflow/README.md

 To train a model for Breakout:

     $ python main.py --env_name=Breakout-v0 --is_train=True

-To test a trained model for Breakout:

     $ python main.py --env_name=Breakout-v0 --is_train=True --display=True

-Test and record with gym:
+To test and record the screen with gym:

     $ python main.py --is_train=False
+    $ python main.py --is_train=False --display=True

 ## Results